baardev/longanim/README.md

 clear && time unbuffer ./LONGANIM -P -A -M | tee run.log
 ```

+### Notes:

-*Note:  'unbuffer' allows for ANSI codes to be sent to the screen while using 'tee'.*
+- 'unbuffer' allows for ANSI codes to be sent to the screen while using 'tee'.

+  - On error, the file `/tmp/abort.flag` is created, which stops all further processing.
+This file is delete when running `LONGANIM`.

+  - Data is passed between processes with the JSON files ` /tmp/fgroups.json` and `/tmp/fgroups_ct.json`.
+These are deleted when running `LONGANIM -P`
+  - If running a new process using the same CN input files from a previous run, skip the `-P` argument of `LONGANIM`.

 ### Bugs